NBCLab/nimare-paper/_sources/annotation.md

 The `GCLDAModel` retains the relevant probability distributions in the form of `numpy` arrays, rather than `pandas` DataFrames.
 However, for the topic-term weights (`p_word_g_topic_`), the data are more interpretable as a DataFrame, so we will create one.
-We will also reorganize the raw DataFrame to show the top ten terms for each topic.
+We will also reorganize the raw DataFrame to show the top ten terms for each of the first ten topics.

 ```{code-cell} ipython3
 :tags: [hide-output]